steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 3. [Merson's Model](#mertons-model-1973)

 ## Introduction
 Welcome to my refresher series on short-rate models, dear reader!
-These mathematical marvels are not just academic curiosities, but crucial tools in the world of finance.
-They are among the main workhorses of interest rate modelling, used both in the ivory towers of academic research and by the fast-paced world of Wall Street desk quants.
+These mathematical marvels are not just academic curiosities but crucial tools in finance.
+They are among the main workhorses of interest rate modelling, used in the ivory towers of academic research and by the fast-paced world of Wall Street desk quants.
 This refresher series aims to help you understand, formulate, and solve these models by deriving and implementing well-known versions of varying complexity and generality.

-Short-rate models, despite their seeming simplicity, are incredibly versatile tools for modelling interest rates.
+Despite their seeming simplicity, short-rate models are incredibly versatile tools for modelling interest rates.
 They specify how the instantaneous spot interest rate (our 'short rate') evolves, which is the rate at which you can borrow money for an infinitesimally short period.
 This versatility makes them a key component of many financial models and strategies.

-The short rate is assumed to evolve over time according to a stochastic process that captures the observed or theorized price of market behaviours.
+The short rate is assumed to evolve according to a stochastic process that captures the observed or theorized price of market behaviours.
 Once we've nailed down this evolution, the no-arbitrage principle can help us determine rates for longer borrowing periods.

 In this first post, we start with some preliminaries.
-These are the foundational concepts and tools that we'll need to understand and implement the short-rate models.
-We'll then go step-by-step to derive the price of a zero-coupon bond and the simulation of the model.
+These are the foundational concepts and tools we'll need to understand and implement the short-rate models.
+We'll then go step-by-step to derive the price of a zero-coupon bond and the model simulation.
 It is then followed by Python implementations of the short-rate process simulation and the zero coupon bond pricing.
 Code snippets included in these posts (and more) can be found in the [Github repository](https://github.com/steveya/short-rate-models/notebook/merton_model.ipynb).
 The code library will evolve with the series as we build out more and more types of models that can benefit from more abstraction.

 ## Preliminaries